m-grzesiak/yalma/README.md

 python yalma.py --help
 ```

- Now it's your turn - try to invoke this option on each command (`cities`, `clinics`, `services` and `monitor`) - thanks
+ Now it's your turn - try to invoke this option on each command (`cities`, `clinics`, `doctors`, `services`
- to that you will know every functionality in the app.
+ and `monitor`) - thanks to that you will know every functionality in the app.

 ## TODO
 1. Implement some basic configuration wizard to get rid of manual procedure for creation a config.ini in manually way ;)
-2. Add support for monitoring visits availability for a given doctor.
-3. Create a more user-friendly report sent by email - maybe it should be sent as HTML with well-defined sections.
+2. Create a more user-friendly report sent by email - maybe it should be sent as HTML with well-defined sections.
-4. Write the whole app like a pr0, with proper tests and using Python syntax like a pr0 - sorry, I'm a Java developer ;)
+3. Write the whole app like a pr0, with proper tests and using Python syntax like a pr0 - sorry, I'm a Java developer ;)